timandy/routine/README_zh.md

 inheritableThreadLocal in goroutine: <nil>
 threadLocal in goroutine by Go: <nil>
-inheritableThreadLocal in goroutine by Go: Hello world2
+inheritableThreadLocal in goroutine by Go: Hello world2 threadLocal in task by WrapTask: <nil>
+inheritableThreadLocal in task by WrapTask: Hello world2
 ```

 # API文档